Director of the Trade & Investment Centre

 A frequent media commentator and writer, Carlo is a global expert on pan-Pacific trade, including the Trans-Pacific Partnership and Pacific Alliance trade blocs as well on agricultural issues including Right2Repair.
 He provides thoughtful analysis on issues surrounding North American competitiveness and Canada-Mexico relations.

-As Director of the Trade & Investment Centre, Carlo has a long history in international public policy including as Senior Fellow in the University of Ottawa’s School of International Development and Global Studies, as non-Resident Senior Associate at the Center for Strategic and International Studies in Washington, D.C., and as a member of the Mexican Council on Foreign Relations (COMEXI).
+As Director of the Trade & Investment Centre, Carlo has a long history in international public policy including as a Professional Affiliate at the Johnson Shoyama School of Public Policy at the University of Saskatchewan, as non-Resident Senior Associate at the Center for Strategic and International Studies in Washington, D.C., and as a member of the Mexican Council on Foreign Relations (COMEXI).

 Select image for high resolution